philer/HTMLpaper/README.md

 seemlessly integrate into LaTeX documents.
 See LaTeX's `pdfpages` package.
 This is mostly possible due to TeX's *Computer Modern* Font being available as a webfont.
 See [Using Computer Modern on the web](http://checkmyworking.com/cm-web-fonts/).
+You may also want to include [MathJax](http://www.mathjax.org) for displaying mathematical formula.

 ### Requirements
 * I assume you know your way around HTML and CSS.
 Otherwise you should probably find another (easier) way to do whatever it is you are trying to do.